| Description | Level |

 | ![]() |

-U.S. citizens have reported being subject to this treatment.
-U.S. citizen residents of Nicaragua also report increased scrutiny of alleged political speech and additional scrutiny by immigration officials.
+U.S. citizen residents of Nicaragua also report increased scrutiny of alleged political speech.
+U.S. citizens arrested in Nicaragua may find themselves subject to prolonged detention without charges or respect of fair trial guarantees.
+The judicial process lacks transparency, especially in politically motivated arrests and property dispute cases.
+Political influence and pressure may influence the outcome of legal proceedings.
 The Department has determined the risk of wrongful detention of U.S. nationals by the Government of Nicaragua exists.
 Travelers should exercise increased caution and be alert to the risks of crime, including violent crimes such as sexual assault and armed robbery.
 Poor infrastructure in parts of the country limits the Embassy’s ability to assist U.S. citizens in emergencies.
-U.S. government personnel may be subject to restrictions on their movements at any time.
+U.S. government personnel under Chief of Mission security responsibility may be subject to restrictions on their movements at any time.
 Read the country information page for additional information on travel to Nicaragua.
 If you decide to travel to Nicaragua:

 | ![]() |